SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AdvancedOperators.rst

       }
    <- These two vectors are equivalent.

-Swift provides default implementations of the equivalence operators for certain kinds of custom types:
+Swift provides synthesized implementations of the equivalence operators for the following kinds of custom types:

 - structures that have only stored properties that conform to the ``Equatable`` protocol
 - enumerations that have only associated types that conform to the ``Equatable`` protocol
-- enumerations with no associated types
+- enumerations that have no associated types

 Declare ``Equatable`` conformance as part of the type's original declaration to receive these default implementations.

-This example defines a ``Vector3D`` structure for a three-dimensional position vector ``(x, y, z)``, similar to the ``Vector2D`` structure.
+The example below defines a ``Vector3D`` structure for a three-dimensional position vector ``(x, y, z)``, similar to the ``Vector2D`` structure.
-Because the ``x``, ``y``, and ``z`` properties are all of an ``Equatable`` type, ``Vector3D`` receives default implementations of the "equal to" and "not equal to" operators:
+Because the ``x``, ``y``, and ``z`` properties are all of an ``Equatable`` type, ``Vector3D`` receives default implementations of the "equal to" and "not equal to" operators.

 .. testcode:: equatable_synthesis